The Main Library and Weaver Library are open to everyone, including the public. We look forward to seeing you. Learn more.

 Purdue's Online Writing Lab explains other issues to consider when choosing images.

 For maximum flexibility, look for images that are in the public domain (not restricted by copyright).
-Wikipedia lists a number of public-domain image sources, including Pixabay and SnappyGoat.
-The British Library has released more than one million images into the public domain.
+Wikimedia Commons lists a number of free and public-domain image sources.
+Check out Pixabay, Unsplash, and SnappyGoat.
+Europeana (Europe's digital library, museum and archive) offers many public domain images.
+The British Library has released more than 1 million images into the public domain.
 You can freely use, copy, modify, and share public-domain images, even commercially.
 While attribution is not legally required, it's good practice.

 Images with a Creative Commons (CC) license are another good option.
 The specific CC license explains what you're allowed to do with the image.
 At a minimum, you must credit the image's creator.
-Wikimedia Commons features more than 32 million CC-licensed and public-domain images.
+Wikimedia Commons features more than 71 million CC-licensed and public-domain images.
 You can also use Google, Flickr, and Bing to search for Creative Commons and public-domain images.
-The UA's open educational resource site lists additional resources.

 If you need to use a copyrighted image, track down the copyright owner and get permission.
 If you can't find contact information or licensing information for an image, avoid using it outside your course site.